wireapp/wire-server/charts/sftd/README.md

 We're (ab-)using a `StatefulSet` to give each pod a stable DNS name and use that to route call join requests to the right calling service.

-Downside of `StatefulSet` is that rollouts are slow, especially if you set `terminationGracePeriodSeconds`.
-We're only using it as a technicality for the DNS behaviour that it gives us.
+Downside of `StatefulSet` is that rollouts are slow -- propoerionally to how high you set  `terminationGracePeriodSeconds`.

 However, it seems that `coredns` supports to be configured to have the same DNS behaviour for any pods, not just pods in `StatefulSet`s.